 (Courtesy Aberdeen IronBirds )

-With the 10-2 loss, Aberdeen fell to 22-43 on the year, and through Thursday's contest the IronBirds were in the cellar of the New York-Penn League's McNamara Division.
+The win pushed Aberdeen to 12-26 on the season, and through Monday the IronBirds were still at the bottom of the New York-Penn League's McNamara Division, 7.5 games behind third-place Hudson Valley.